aprojanos/smartgis-tutorial/docs/source/3d_digitizing.rst

 Copy / paste feature
 --------------------

 Tool can be used with the edit tool.
 When an object is selected on the point cloud map, the tool can be activated.
 When clicked on the copy tool, the paste tool activates.
 When clicked on the paste tool the mouse cursor changes to a cross.
-In this state the copied object can be pasted on the point colud map.
+In this state the copied object can be pasted on the point cloud map.

 .. figure:: images/3d_digitalization_copypaste.png
     :name: copy, paste tool